Shopify vs Woocommerce vs Magento: What Works Best for Your Online Business?

 However, WordPress always keeps updating for security and bug fixing.
 Its team constantly monitors and edits the code to mitigate any threats.

-If you have enough developers and hosting services, security will not be an issue in Magento.
+If you have enough developers and hosting services, security will not be an issue with Magento.
 It keeps launching security patches and timely notifications so that merchants can be informed of security problems.

 In addition, there is a wide variety of Magento security extensions.
 They can predict limits or block threats, strengthen passwords, scan changed files, and vulnerabilities.